 Laurence Aïda Ammour is a Senior Researcher.
 Ms. Ammour graduated in Sociology (University of Paris X) and in International Security and Defense Affairs (University of Grenoble II).
 She is currently Research Associate in International Security and Defense issues to the CIDOBBarcelona (Spain).
 From 2009 to 2013 she was Research Associate to the Institute for Political Science in Bordeaux.
 She worked eight years at the Academic Research Branch to the NATO Defense College (Rome), ten years in Istanbul, three years in Mauritania and two years in Cameroon.
 Her areas of research cover North Africa, Sahara-Sahel and West Africa, and her research focus on confliction systems, licit and illicit flows and networks, violent extremist groups, the Maghreb-Sahel countries’ relationships, the evolution of regional geopolitics and the Western Sahara dispute.
 She regularly leads field researches in the Maghreb and Sahel regions.
 Her latest field surveys took place in Western Sahara (July 2013) and Mali (November 2013).

-Durriya Badani is Director for Near East and South Asia.
+Durriya Badani is Director of the Global Citizens Forum.
 Ms. Badani most recently served as Deputy Director of Project on U.S. Relations with the Islamic World at the Saban Center for Middle East policy at the Brookings Institute.
 Prior to her tenure with Brookings, Ms. Badani was a Presidential Management Fellow with the U.S. Department of State where she served as a speech writer and part of the policy planning staff for U.S. Secretary of State Madeleine Albright, at the U.S. Embassy in Islamabad and as a senior advisor for the Near East and South Asia at the President’s Interagency Council on Women.
 Badani is the co-author of the Brookings publication “The Role of Religious Leaders and Religious Communities in Diplomacy” and the author of “Fort years of Female Rule in Yemen: The Reign of al-Sayyida bint Ahmed al-Sulayhi”.
 In 2008, Badani was appointed by Governor Martin O’Malley to the Commission for Middle Eastern American Affairs for the state of Maryland.
 Her current focus is on Muslim civic engagement in the United States.